Registration underway for winter/spring Community Education courses

-Dec.
-5, 2011—Registration is underway for professionals seeking to advance their careers, hobbyists interested in home décor and photography, and people who want to get in shape or learn a foreign language through North Central College’s Community Education program.
+Registration is underway for professionals seeking to advance their careers, hobbyists interested in home décor and photography, and families with children who would like to learn a foreign language and much more through North Central College’s Community Education program.

-New courses in drama, improv and auditions are offered for students in grades six through eight.
-The College continues to offer a variety of courses through a partnership with the Naperville Cultural Center, including instruction in Russian and Japanese languages and the Global Ambassadors Program, which allows children to enhance global awareness through a variety of cultural activities.
+Programs for children include classes in musical theatre dance and drama and improv.
+The College continues to offer a variety of courses through a partnership with the Naperville Cultural Center, including instruction in Russian and Japanese languages.

 For adults, North Central offers professional development training for employees and managers, as well as entrepreneurship and career development.
-A variety of offerings cover computer usage and include instruction on Microsoft Word and Excel, as well as the Drupal content management system.
+New offerings include training to become a Certified Information Systems Security Professional (CISSP) and a course in emotional intelligence training.
+Computer courses include instruction on Microsoft Word and Excel as well as the Drupal content management system.

-Additional offerings include health and fitness courses in ballroom and swing dance, nutrition and dance conditioning (pilates), and fine arts and general interest courses in photography, home interior design, creative writing, jewelry design and much more.
+Additional offerings include health and fitness courses, nutrition and dance conditioning (Pilates), and fine arts and general interest courses in photography, home interior design, book publishing, computer applications and much more.

-Noncredit courses range in duration and starting dates and are offered from early January through June.
+Courses range in duration and starting dates and are offered from early January through June.
 Registration is available until the day before classes begin.
-To view the 2012 winter/spring Community Education catalog and for details about the various courses offered, visit northcentralcollege.edu/communityed, email email@example.com or call the Community Education Office at 630-637-5560.
+To view the 2013 winter/spring Community Education catalog and for details about the various courses offered, email firstname.lastname@example.org or call the Community Education Office at 630-637-5560.
 A copy of the complete catalog is available to download from the College’s website.